Govindsingh-tech/GovindSinghRathore_Phase1_VirendraSharma/README.md

 A simple file handling project in Java

 ## Using the application
-Welcome screen displays the application name and the developer details.
+Welcome screen displays the application name and the developer details.Concepts Used exceptions, collections, and sorting techniques for source code optimization and increased performance

 The details of the user interface are shown to the user.
 The user has to select from the options listed